Light & Creamy Chicken & Asparagus Crepes

 Step 4: Slide your dish into the preheated oven and bake for 30-35 minutes.
 You’ll know it’s ready when the tomatoes are gorgeously roasted and starting to burst open, and the feta has become golden and soft.
 While everything bakes, bring a large pot of well-salted water to a boil and cook your pasta according to package directions until al dente.

 Step 5: Remove your masterpiece from the oven and use a large spoon to gently break up the soft feta cheese, stirring everything together to create the most incredible creamy sauce.
 The melted feta will combine with the roasted tomato juices to create pure magic.
-Add your perfectly cooked pasta and toss until everything is beautifully coated.
-Finish with torn fresh basil leaves or oregano, and prepare to be amazed.
-Thank you, Finland – this is absolutely fabulous!

-FREQUENTLY ASKED QUESTIONS AND ANSWERS ABOUT OATMEAL
+FREQUENTLY ASKED QUESTIONS AND ANSWERS ABOUT BAKED FETA PASTA

 Share Your Experience!